Perfect Harmony (film)

-Perfect Harmony is a 1991 film produced by Disney that is set during the Civil Rights Movement.
-The story highlights the racial tensions of African Americans and whites within a South Carolina town and its private school.
+Perfect Harmony is a 1991 American historical drama film produced by Disney that is set during the Civil Rights Movement.
+The story highlights the racial tensions of African American people and Caucasian people within a South Carolina town and its private school.
 The production was filmed at Berry College, and is noted for its soundtrack which featured classical choir pieces.
 It was released on VHS and later on DVD.

 Plot

 In 1959, a new teacher named Derek Sanders becomes the new choirmaster for Blanton Academy, a prestigious but all-white private school in South Carolina.
 Mr. Sanders tries to reduce some of the prejudice and hostility of some of the students in his choir.
 Paul, a bully who feels he should be lead boy, is the worst offender.
 Taylor Bradshaw, on the other hand, is impressed by the music of Landy Allen, an African-American boy and grandson of Zeke, the school caretaker.
 Taylor begins to explore the music and lives of the African-American people who live in Rivertown, despite knowing that it could get him expelled or rejected.
 Sanders is also impressed by Landy's abilities and attempts to get him involved with the choir.
 A tragedy in the community brings the race issue to a head.